Why native email signature tools don’t work for enterprise IT

 This leads to:

-Wasted time and resources: Large organizations can spend hundreds of IT hours on email signature updates.
+Wasted resources: Large enterprises can spend hundreds of IT hours each quarter on manual signature updates.

 Exclaimer stops email signature updates from landing on your desk